 Seattle Pedestrian Master Plan

-In 2010, Feet First created the Feet First Cities Program, an outreach effort to support cities working towards more walkable and vibrant communities throughout Washington State.
-We aim to highlight best practices and outstanding pedestrian projects, provide a forum for cities to interact and learn from one another, and give our technical guidance to cities to enable them to take action for a more walkable future.
+Walkable Washington, a program support cities and organizations working towards more walkable and vibrant communities throughout Washington.
+At an annual symposium and awards celebration we bring together over 150 leaders to plan, act, and celebrate their accomplishments.
+We aim to highlight best practices and outstanding pedestrian projects, provide a forum for cities to interact and learn from one another, and give technical guidance to cities to enable them to take action for a more walkable future.

 Alaskan Way Viaduct and Seawall Replacement Program

 As the Washington State Department of Transportation began the Alaskan Way Viaduct and Seawall Replacement Program, we posed questions about the project’s impact on the character of nearby Pioneer Square.
 We wanted to know the effects that changes in traffic would have on people walking in the neighborhood.
 View the full text of the program administrator’s answers.

 In the summer of 2012, Feet First was a leading member in a coalition that convinced Sound Transit to make a stronger investment in providing access for people walking to the future Link Light Rail station at Northgate, including the City of Seattle and Sound Transit to contribute $10 million dollars towards pedestrian infrastructure and a pedestrian bridge across I-5 to North Seattle Community Council.
 We recently celebrated the success of securing the entire funding for the bridge through the passing of Move Seattle.